Aldric-L/Generating-social-networks-utility-maximization/README.md

 #  Social Matrix Simulation
 ### SMS Associates Yann Kerzreho & Aldric Labarthe @ ENS Paris-Saclay - 2023-2024

 Our model is a bilateral network of agents where each of them play iteratively to optimize their own utility.
 In this purpose they optimize the weights of their relations within a given scope.
 Each node/agent has its own carateristics.
-The model is provided in two forms: a global optimization problem and a round by round simulation with unperfect information.
+The model is provided in two forms: a global optimization problem and a round by round simulation with imperfect information.

 ## Usage